-6. I spy bugs: A great game to play when bored.
+A great fun game to play when bored.
 All you need is green patch.
 Let your child spot as many bugs and insects she can.
-Not only it serves as a great EVS lesson but can also double up as Math fun.

-Catch a bug and put it in Bug viewer for some extra fun.
+Catch a bug and put it in a Bug viewer for some extra fun.